DavidRandallPeters/UnrealEngine/UE4_006_Labyrinth1D_EventTick.md

 Hopefully you're familiar with the concept of refactoring.
 It's the practice of reviewing code with a view to reduce resource costs and optimise performance, code resuability (elsewhere within your programme) and make your scripts more intuitive - for yourself and any other coders who might work on them in future.

-Currently, our mouse input control system runs checks on each mouse axis between 50-100 times every second.. that's 100-200 calls every second.
+Currently, our mouse input control system runs checks on each mouse axis between 50-100 times every second.. so, 100-200 calls every second.

+We can halve that with a few tweaks.

 <br>